hmajid2301/blog/content/posts/2022-10-15-how-to-manage-your-dotfiles-with-dotbot/index.md

 ## Why manage dotfiles with git?

 One of the main reasons to use VCS (git) to manage your dotfiles is very much the same reason you would use VCS normally.
-It allows us to track the history of files.
-So we can see all the changes.
-Recently in my case I have been trying different shell.
+It allows us to track the history of files, so we can see all the changes made to it.
+Recently in my case I have been trying different shells.
 I prefer to keep my dotfiles clean so when I stop using a shell I delete it.
 For example I swapped from zsh back to fish.
-When I did this I deleted zsh config from my repo.
+I moved from zsh to fish shell, and deleted my ZSH config.
 If I ever need my zsh config back I can trawl through my git history and retrieve it.

 ## Getting started